+Q: What is the enrollment deposit and who is required to pay?

+A: Stanislaus State requires undergraduate applicants to submit a $200 deposit upon accepting admission to secure their place in the incoming class.
+The nonrefundable deposit will be deducted from the balance owed at enrollment.
+Failure to pay the deposit by the deadline will result in cancellation of the student's application.
+All new undergraduate students, including Returning students who must reapply for admission, are required to pay the non-refundable enrollment deposit of $200 to secure a place at Stanislaus State.

 Q: When do I need to pay the enrollment deposit?